Larsnes Church

-Larsnes Church (Larsnes kyrkje; formerly named: Larsnes Chapel) is a chapel of the Church of Norway in the municipality of Sande, Møre og Romsdal, Norway.
+Larsnes Church (Larsnes kyrkje; formerly named: Larsnes Chapel) is a chapel of the Church of Norway in Sande Municipality in Møre og Romsdal county, Norway.
 It is located in the village of Larsnes on the island of Gurskøya.
 It is an annex chapel in the Gursken parish which is part of the Søre Sunnmøre prosti (deanery) in the Diocese of Møre.
 The gray and white, concrete building was built in 1989 using plans drawn up by the architects Alf Apalseth and Ole Myren.
 The building seats about 250 people.